-- 1. The presentation must have been developed since the last International Student Convention. - 2.
+- 1. The presentation must have been developed since the last Student Convention. - 2.
 No more than two students may participate in the design and development of the presentation. - 3.
-While there are a number of presentation products on the market, Microsoft PowerPoint is required for Student Convention competition. - 4.
-It is recommended that the presentation be available on a CD-ROM. - 5.
+While there are several presentation products on the market, Microsoft PowerPoint is required for Student Convention competition. - 4.
+The presentation will be uploaded to the submission portal. - 5.
 Designers must give proper credit for any copyrighted material. - 6.
 Any Scripture referenced must be from the King James Version.
 All subject matter (photos) must meet the A.C.E. dress and appearance guidelines.